 Hesiod composed two complete works that have come down to us, the Theogony, and the Works and Days, both composed in the oral tradition.
 Various other works are attributed to him, either correctly or incorrectly, these include the Shield of Hercules, the Catalogue of Women, the Precepts of Chiron, the Melampodia and an Astronomy, all of which are quite fragmentary.
 Unfortunately, the tale of Hesiod which involves him in a poetry contest with Homer is more than certainly false.

 The Theogony is composed of around one thousand hexameter lines and is a unique account of the deities of Greece and their lineage.
-Hesoid claims, like many other epic poets, to have been inspired by the Muses and tells his audience that this happened “while he was shepherding his lambs under holy Helicon” (Theo.
+Hesiod claims, like many other epic poets, to have been inspired by the Muses and tells his audience that this happened “while he was shepherding his lambs under holy Helicon” (Theo.
 22).

 The Theogony covers these main areas: